cabforum/servercert/docs/BR.md

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
 3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
-4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that they didn't receive the goods they ordered); and
 5. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties
 No stipulation.

-(Note: Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
-Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.)
+**Note:** Following certificate issuance, a certificate may be revoked for reasons stated in Section 4.9.1.
+Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

 ### 4.9.7 CRL issuance frequency (if applicable)